Does Skiff optionally support CardDAV and/or CalDAV? Or otherwise offer a way to sync contacts with a phone and share calendars with others?

 - No ability to get email header information, this is important for forensics or determining whether email received is phishing.

-It however may be more appropriate to recommend this product on our Cloud Storage - Privacy Guides page or Notebooks - Privacy Guides section.
+It however may be more appropriate to recommend this product on our The Best Private and Secure Cloud Storage Providers - Privacy Guides page or Notebooks - Privacy Guides section.
 Of course, I would really like to see that Cure53 report first.

 I’m also keen to hear back from @amilich in regard to the other issues mentioned in my previous posts.
 I’m also curious to know where the “30,000 external users” data comes from, because I’ve noticed you say this a few times here, and on Reddit.
 I don’t believe that is true at all.